 Your dog was built to eat other animals … his pointy teeth and short digestive tract show us this.
-Another physiological status that tells us he’s a carnivore is his lack of ability to produce his own vitamin D.
+Another physiological fact that tells us he’s a carnivore is that he can’t produce his own vitamin D.

 Vitamin D is critical to your dog’s health.
-It prevents skeletal deformities in growing puppies, helps regulate the immune system to control inflammatory diseases (just like omega fatty acids do), helps to prevent cancer and contributes to skin health.
+It prevents skeletal deformities in growing puppies.
+It helps regulate the immune system to control inflammatory diseases (just like omega fatty acids do).
+And it helps to prevent cancer and contributes to skin health.
 Without vitamin D, your dog would be a bit of a mess!

 Because your dog can’t manufacture vitamin D, he relies on eating animals that can.
 Unlike dogs, animals like cows, chickens and other herbivorous animals can manufacture vitamin D from sunshine.
 And there will be lots of it in their skin, liver and kidneys, where it’s manufactured.

-I don’t want to be all doom and gloom … especially when poultry and pork can be the most cost effective parts of your dog’s raw diet!
+I don’t want to be all doom and gloom … especially when poultry and pork can be the most cost effective meats in your dog’s raw diet!
 But if you’re going to feed them, you need to know the nutritional holes they create … and how to fix them!
 So let’s take a look at how we can do that.